 Pharmacodynamics

-A decrease in venous return causes a decrease in pressure in the pulmonary circulation and filling pressure, an improvement in blood supply to the subendocardial layers, and a regression of symptoms characteristic of pulmonary edema.
-Nitroglycerin is characterized by a central inhibitory effect on sympathetic vascular tone and suppression of the vascular component responsible for the formation of pain.
-It also provokes the expansion of meningeal vessels, which causes a headache after taking it, and relaxes the cells of the smooth muscles of the bronchi, small and large intestines, esophagus, their sphincters, bile ducts, gallbladder, urinary tract.
+A decrease in venous return causes a decrease in pressure in the pulmonary circulation and filling pressure, improvement in blood supply to the subendocardial layers and regression of symptoms characteristic of pulmonary edema.
+Nitroglycerin is characterized by a central inhibitory effect on the sympathetic tone of blood vessels and suppression of the vascular component responsible for the formation of pain.
+It also provokes dilation of the meningeal vessels, which causes headaches after taking it, and relaxes the smooth muscle cells of the bronchi, small and large intestines, esophagus, and their sphincters, bile ducts, gallbladder, urinary tract.

 Pharmacokinetics